Skip to content

 MC Engagement vs Account Engagement (Pardot)

-A critical CTA decision: which marketing platform fits the scenario?
+A critical CTA decision.
+Which marketing platform fits the scenario?

 DimensionMC EngagementAccount Engagement (Pardot)